awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

  To modify connection\-related settings or rename the target group, use the `modify-db-proxy-target-group` command\.
 Currently, all proxies have a single target group named `default`\.
 When working with this target group, you specify the name of the proxy and `default` for the name of the target group\.

- The following example shows how to first check the `MaxConnectionsPercent` setting for a proxy and then change it, using the target group\.
+ The following example shows how to first check the `MaxIdleConnectionsPercent` setting for a proxy and then change it, using the target group\.

 ```
 aws rds describe-db-proxy-target-groups --db-proxy-name the-proxy